raspberrypilearning/catch-the-bus/en/step_3.md

 --- task ---

+**Test:** Click on your code again, and you will see that Scratch cat has now disappeared.

+--- /task ---

+To get Scratch cat back and run the animation again, you need Scratch cat to show.

+--- task ---

-Click on your code again, Scratch cat is now hidden all the time.
-Add a show block so Scratch cat appears before walking to the bus:
+Add a `show`{:class="block3looks"} block so Scratch cat appears before walking to the bus:

 ![Scratch cat sprite](images/scratch-cat-sprite.png)